What You Need to Know About Weight Loss Surgery

 - How will my health improve after surgery?

-- How much weight can I expect to lose as a result of surgery?
+- How much weight can I expect to lose?

 - Will I need to have plastic surgery after bariatric surgery, and if so, which procedures?